Group 1 Automotive Inc. research snapshot

 Frequently Asked Questions

 This GPI AI stock analysis is an informational tool for research and education only.
 It is not investment advice, a recommendation, or a guarantee of future performance.
-Forecast ranges are scenarios based on available data as of July 12, 2026 and can be wrong.
-Auto retail is cyclical and past trends do not predict future results.
+Forecast ranges are scenarios based on available data as of August 4, 2026 and can be wrong.
+Auto retail is cyclical, Group 1 is highly leveraged, and past trends do not predict future results.